Back to Love (Anthony Hamilton album)

 Back to Love is the fifth studio album by American R&B singer Anthony Hamilton.
 It was released on December 13, 2011, by RCA Records.
-The album features writing and production from Babyface, Dre & Vidal, Kelvin Wooten, Mike City, Jairus Mozee, Avila Brothers, as well as Hamilton himself.
+His first under the then newly restructured RCA label after his transition from So So Def Recordings and the Zomba Label Group, the album features writing and production from Babyface, Dre & Vidal, Kelvin Wooten, Mike City, Salaam Remi, James Poyser, Jairus Mozee, The Avila Brothers, as well as Hamilton himself.
+Hamilton-who co-wrote every song on the set.

-It was nominated for the Grammy Award for Best R&B Album in 2013.
-The album's lead single "Woo", which was released on October 11, 2011.
-The second single "Pray For Me" was also Grammy nominated in 2013 for Best R&B Song and reached number one on the Billboard Adult R&B Songs chart.
+The album earned largely positive reviews and debuted at number twelve on the US Billboard 200 chart, selling over 63,000 copies in the first week.
+Back to Love was nominated for the Grammy Award for Best R&B Album at the 55th Annual Grammy Awards.
+The album's lead single "Woo", was released on October 11, 2011.
+Follow-up single "Pray for Me" was also Grammy nominated in 2013 for Best R&B Song and reached number one on the Billboard Adult R&B Songs chart.